google/git-appraise/README.md

 the ShipshapeResponse protocol buffer message defined [here](https://github.com/google/shipshape/blob/master/shipshape/proto/shipshape_rpc.proto).

+The "status" field represents the overall status of all messages from the analysis results, with the enum values indicating the following:

+*   `lgtm`: This stands for "Looks Good To Me" and indicates the analyses produced no messages.
+*   `fyi`: This stands for "For your information" and indicates the analyses produced some messages, but none of them indicate errors.
+*   `nmw`: This stands for "Needs more work" and indicates the analyses produced at least one message indicating an error.

 ### Review Comments

 Review comments are comments that were written by a person rather than by a